2005

 During the Second World War, America began a 'pro-democracy propaganda campaign', painting monarchs and autocrats alike as totalitarian dictators.
 After WW2, the campaign proved to have worked, as the overwhelming majority of Dutch and Belgian citizens refused to be put back under royal rule.
 The UAS prioritised on this, deciding to unify the two nations under the nation of Brabant, and making the new country a semi-presidential federal republic.
 The political stability of the nation has been furiously debated, and to this day some argue that a royal system would still have fared much better than the current semi-presidential one.

-In 1983, the National Railway Company, or in native Dutch het Nationale Spoorwegen (NS), was privatised and within the span of five months went completely bankrupt.
-Another private railway company called HSM Spoorvervoer took the opportunity to replace NS as Northwest Brabant's dominant railway transport company.
+In 1983, the National Railway Company, or in native Dutch het Nationale Spoorwegen (NS), was privatised and within the span of five months went completely bankrupt, and their assets were liquidated between other transit organisations such as the HSM (Haagse Spoor Maatschappij), the NMZBS (Nationale Maatschappij der Zuid-Brabantische Spoorwegen), GVRRA (Gemeentevervoerbedrijf Regio Amsterdam) and the RRB (Rotterdamse Rail Bedrijf).
+HSM took the opportunity to replace NS as Northwest Brabant's dominant railway transport company.
 Despite their efforts, over 75% of ex-NS travellers would end up transitioning to motor vehicles.
 HSM tried to get the Brabantian government to nationalise the company, but failed.
 HSM then tried to get the Haagsprov state-government to sponsor their company, but were again turned away.
+The RRB was much more succesful in it's endeavors, buying up a quarter of the NS rolling stock and reutilising it to serve metro and rapid-transit lines — despite the fact they were express trains built for long trips, instead of rapid transit — such as the Erasmuslijn, Calandlijn, Delflijn and Kijfhoeklijn.

 The sudden collapse of affordable public transit made many car companies flock to Brabant to sell their vehicles there, with the now defunct aviation company Fokker even having a go at manufacturing automobiles.
 After operating costs skyrocketed in 1988, HSM implemented a pricey subscription fee to use their railway service.
 Public transit services like HSM would later be seen as a 'lazy alternative' to transit for upper-middle class and upper-class citizens of Brabantia, becoming a symbol of corporatism, capitalism, and negligence towards the poorer parts of society.